BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --loglevel=tn(i)
         sets the log level; this consists of a type and a sublevel (0-9);
-        all messages up and including this sublevel will be output to stderr; the default type and sublevel are info and 0, which means that by default only error and informational messages will be output
+        all messages up and including this sublevel will be output to stderr; the default type and sublevel are warning and 0, which means that by default only error, informational and sublevel 0 warning messages will be output

-        by default, messages are output with a prefix consisting of the upper-case first letter of the log level type in parentheses, followed by a space; for example, "(E) " indicates an error message
+        by default, messages are output with a prefix consisting of the upper-case first letter of the log level type in parentheses, followed by a space; for example, "(E) " indicates an error message;
         the message prefix can be suppressed using --nologprefix

         the possible log level types, which can be abbreviated to a single